MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 def test_b(b):
     pass

 The above shows how ids can be either a list of strings to use or a function which will be called with the fixture value and then has to return a string to use.
-In the latter case if the function returns None then pytest’s auto-generated ID will be used.
+In the latter case if the function returns None then pytest's auto-generated ID will be used.

 Running the above tests results in the following test IDs being used: